 When an app is restricted, the following notification is displayed to inform the user that an app is being restricted from running:

 The notification is not available on Windows Server 2016 and Windows Server 2012 R2.

 Depending on the severity of the attack and the sensitivity of the device, you might want to isolate the device from the network.
 This action can help prevent the attacker from controlling the compromised device and performing further activities such as data exfiltration and lateral movement.

-- Isolating devices from the network is not currently supported for devices running macOS or Linux.
-For macOS, use live response to run the action.
-For more information on live response, see Investigate entities on devices using live response.
+- Isolating devices from the network is supported for macOS for client version 101.98.84 and above.
+You can also use live response to run the action.
+For more information on live response, see Investigate entities on devices using live response

 - Selective isolation is available for devices running Windows 10, version 1709 or later, and Windows 11.

 - When isolating a device, only certain processes and destinations are allowed.
 Therefore, devices that are behind a full VPN tunnel won't be able to reach the Microsoft Defender for Endpoint cloud service after the device is isolated.
 We recommend using a split-tunneling VPN for Microsoft Defender for Endpoint and Microsoft Defender Antivirus cloud-based protection-related traffic.

 - You must have at least one the following role permissions: 'Active remediation actions'.
 For more information, see Create and manage roles.

 - You must have access to the device based on the device group settings.
 For more information, see Create and manage device groups.